 - What task you are trying to complete?

 - Are you using any aids/appliances, or having help from someone else?

-- How long it take you to complete?
+- How long does it take you to complete the task?

 - Are you having any difficulties?

 After tracking your activities over the course of a day, or preferably a week if your condition varies day-to-day, you will begin to see a pattern of tasks you have difficulty completing or need help with.
 For example, you may realise that you’re subconsciously avoiding using your fistula arm to pick up items or that you’ve had to stop and catch your breath several times throughout the day.
 This information will help you form a detailed answer to each question in the application form and can be sent as supplementary evidence if you wish.